 Beside epigenetic signatures, we examined the distribution of protein-coding genes along chromosomes in relation to TAD boundaries formation.
 Though the starting positions of genes tend to be enriched near TAD boundaries, the enrichment is much stronger for housekeeping genes as compared to tissue-specific genes (Figure 4A).
-This observation was firstly reported in Ref.
+As housekeeping genes are essentially active, the pattern resembles the active promoter mark H3K4me3 shown in Figure 3B.
+The discrepancy between housekeeping genes and tissue-specific genes was firstly reported in Ref.
 [8].
 Nevertheless, by extending the idea to multiple resolutions, we found that the distribution of housekeeping genes follows a different length scale compared to tissue-specific genes.
 As shown in Figure 4B, housekeeping genes in general marks the boundary of TADs up to the resolution $\gamma = 1.5$.